Nikon CLS Commander Wireless Remote AWL Flash Tips and How To

 Just to see this happen once, you can differentiate between the command signals and the final flash by setting Rear Curtain Sync and a slow shutter speed of about one second.
 Then you can see the difference, before the shutter, and at the end of the shutter.
 FV Lock will do the TTL preflash and metering early (for each individual TTL group).
 Then BOTH modes, TTL and manual power levels, continue to send command flashes immediately at the start of every shutter button (which I believe to set power level, and ready the remote to trigger in the next short period).
 Then you see the one second shutter, then the Everybody Fire NOW! trigger, and then the remote flashes flash, and the shutter closes.

-NOTE: Seems worth mentioning that adding a hot shoe commander (SU-800 or SB flash) to a camera without commander does not add the FV Lock feature.
-FV Lock must be in the camera, and the low end Nikon cameras without commander do not have it.
+NOTE: You need to be aware that adding a hot shoe commander (SU-800 or SB flash) to a camera without commander does not add the FV Lock feature.
+FV Lock must be in the camera, and the Nikon cameras without commander do not have it.
 Pity...
 One common use of FV Lock is to separate the command flashes and the remote TTL preflashing from the shutter, to prevent blinking.
 It can also be used to advantage with hot shoe TTL flash.
 If the added commander is the SU-800, it uses an Infrared filter to suppress visible light, and blinking is minimized (however the remote TTL preflashes could still do it).
+Or, the Nikon SG3-IR panel (below) can be added.
 My own notion is that money to add such a commander might be better spent for a camera model upgrade instead... which can also provide a Commander.

 There are some demonstration pictures below, showing the Commander Trigger signal in the bulleted list above (using a mirror to show it).
 The Commander must flash a weak signal to trigger the remotes after the shutter is open.
 Then the Commander can in some cases cause catch light reflections in close or shiny subjects.